ErpNetDocs/tech/modules/logistics/inventory/how-to/edit_quantity.md

 >[!WARNING]
 > Corrections to zero (0) are possible.<br>
 >
->!
-Corrections to "0" at operation Quick Reconcile means "counted 0 pcs", not "never counted".
-A line in the finishing document will be created.<br>
+>* Corrections to "0" at Quick Reconcile mean "counted 0 pcs", not "never counted".
+Zero quantity lines in the finishing document will be created.<br>
->!
-Correction to "0" does not create zero quantity lines at the other operations.
+>* Corrections to "0" do not create zero quantity lines at the other operations.
 >
 >